hackboyMcHack/bronco/index.md

 #### Is this change permanent?

 If you only choose to change the speed limit, the official app may overwrite it depending on the platform and your bike version.
-You can also remove the limit completely which can only be reverted with Bronco _version Unchained_.
+You can also remove the limit completely which can only be reverted with Bronco _version Unleashed_.

 #### How do I revert this?